bcgsc/abyss/README.md

 Similar to scaffolding, the names of the datasets can be specified with the `long` parameter.
-These scaffolds will be stored in the file `${name}-trans-scaffs.fa`.
+These scaffolds will be stored in the file `${name}-long-scaffs.fa`.
 The following is an example of an assembly with PET, MPET and an RNA-Seq assembly.
 Note that the names of the libraries are arbitrary.

 	abyss-pe k=64 name=ecoli lib='pe1 pe2' mp='mp1 mp2' long='longa' \
 		pe1='pe1_1.fa pe1_2.fa' pe2='pe2_1.fa pe2_2.fa' \